-- 1. Minimum DC voltage is -0.6V on input/output pins.
-During transitions, this level may undershoot to -2.0V for periods <30ns. - 2.
-Maximum DC voltage on input/output pins is Vcc+0.3V which, during transitions, may overshoot to Vcc+2.0V for periods <20ns - This device has been designed and tested for the specified operation ranges.
+- 1. Specification for W29N01HVXINF is preliminary.
+See preliminary designation at the end of this document - Minimum DC voltage is -0.6V on input/output pins.
+During transitions, this level may undershoot to -2.0V for periods <30ns. - Maximum DC voltage on input/output pins is Vcc+0.3V which, during transitions, may overshoot to Vcc+2.0V for periods <20ns - 4.
+This device has been designed and tested for the specified operation ranges.
 Proper operation outside of these levels is not guaranteed.
 Exposure to absolute maximum ratings may affect device reliability.
 Exposure beyond absolute maximum ratings may cause permanent damage.